5 Nighttime Rituals That Beat Bloat

 Image waking up and suddenly looking five pounds lighter.
 The puffy, bloated belly that’s been haunting you for days (and seemingly came out of nowhere), poof, just gone!

 When you finally get home after a long day, you’re totally famished — we get it.
 But that doesn’t mean you should scarf down your dinner in a hurry.
-Eating too quickly causes you to swallow excess air, which can lead to uncomfortable gas and bloating.
+Eating too quickly causes you to swallow excess air, which can lead to uncomfortable gas and an inflated stomach.
 Slowing down and chewing with your mouth closed, on the other hand, can have the opposite effect.
 Fight off the urge to down your entire meal in one giant bite by snacking on something like a small piece of fruit or an ounce of nuts on your way home.
 Then, after you’ve settled in, sit down and have a leisurely supper.

 Drink for Lemon Water